h2zero/NimBLE-Arduino/docs/Migration_guide.md

 `BLECharacteristicCallbacks` (`NimBLECharacteristicCallbacks`) has a new method `NimBLECharacteristicCallbacks::onSubscribe` which is called when a client subscribes to notifications/indications.

+`NimBLECharacteristicCallbacks::onStatus` (`NimBLECharacteristicCallbacks::onStatus`) has had the status parameter removed as it was unnecessary since the status code from the BLE stack was also provided.
+The status code for success is 0 for notifications and BLE_HS_EDONE for indications, any other value is an error.

 **Note:** All callback methods have default implementations which allows the application to implement only the methods applicable.
 <br/>